 Emergency management works with County departments, local governments, volunteer organizations and the private sector across the Denver Metro area to develop disaster preparedness plans and provide training and exercise activities.

-Sheriff David C. Walcher serves as the County's emergency manager with the day-to-day operations overseen by Emergency Management Coordinator Lieutenant Nathan Fogg.
-Lieutenant Fogg is also in charge of the two Sheriff's Office Special Operations sections, Environmental Crimes and the Wildland Fire team.
+Sheriff David C. Walcher serves as the County's Emergency Management Director with the day-to-day operations overseen by Emergency Management Coordinator Lieutenant Nathan Fogg.
+Lieutenant Fogg is also in charge of several Sheriff's Office Special Operations sections, including the Hazardous Materials Team and the Wildland Fire team.